-When to do an Assessment
+When to do a risk assessment

-(18) OHS risk management must be undertaken when there is a OHS hazard associated with:

-- a. the introduction of new equipment, products, procedures or processes; - b. the modification of equipment, procedures or processes; - c. a change in specific circumstances that increase the risk (e.g. pregnancy; change in weather for outdoor activity).
+- (19) Risk assessments must be undertaken when there is a risk associated with: - a.
+The introduction of new equipment, products, procedures or processes; - b.
+The modification of equipment, procedures or processes; - c.
+A change in specific circumstances that increase the risk (e.g. pregnancy; change in weather for outdoor activity); - d.
+Prior to the commencement of the new activity; - e.
+When an injury or near miss occurs (details to recorded in the Hazard/ Incident Reporting System).